Sri Lanka president dissolves Parliament, calls for election

 Sri Lanka has been in a crisis since Oct.
 26, when Sirisena fired his prime minister, Ranil Wickremesinghe, and replaced him with former strongman Mahinda Rajapaksa.
 Both say they command a majority in Parliament and had been expected to face the 225-member house on Wednesday after it was suspended for about 19 days.

-Foreign Minister Sarath Amunugama told The Associated Press on Saturday that the reason for the president to dissolve Parliament was the need to go to the people to find a resolution to the crisis.
+Foreign Minister Sarath Amunugama told The Associated Press on Saturday that the president dissolved Parliament due to the need to go to the people to find a resolution to the crisis.

-"On the 14th there was to be a lot of commotion and unparliamentary activities sponsored by the speaker," Amunugama said.
-"The speaker was not planning to act according to the constitution and standing orders of Parliament."
+He said that on Wednesday "there was to be a lot of commotion and unparliamentary activities sponsored by the speaker."

+"The speaker was not planning to act according to the constitution and standing orders of Parliament," Amunugama said.

 Sirisena's supporters had been irked by Speaker Karu Jayasuriya's announcement that he was going to call for a vote for either party to prove their support.